What Not to Test (for Cyber-Physical Systems): Conclusion Future Work

 Previous literature by Arrieta et al.~\cite{arrieta2019pareto} has shown the great success on using NSGA-II as the multi-objective optimization method to select representative test cases.
 However, their design has a deficiency where they need to evaluate 21 combinations first to select the best subset.
 Moreover, since NSGA-II is a randomized algorithm, repeats are necessary during the experiment.
 Therefore, their approach will execute NSGA-II 420 times with 20 repeats.

 In this study, we address this deficiency by selecting test cases from all effectiveness measurement metrics.
 To do that, we use a very fast approach - continuous domination to select representative goals.
 Moreover, we make a better use of the linear relationship between test cases and goals to find the best test selections correspond to the representative goals (by linear least square approximation).
-Our experimental results show that our proposed approach {\LESS} can (a) achieve better scores in terms of five effectiveness measurement metrics, (b) achieve better scores in terms of two evaluation metrics, and (c) solve test selection problem in a very fast speed (80-360 times faster than the state-of-the-art method) for cyber-physical models.
+Our experimental results show that our proposed approach {\LESS} can achieve higher mutation efficacy goal $A$ (similar or better results on $A_1$ and 80-360 times faster on $A_2$) comparing to state-of-the-art and other optimizers.
+Moreover, we dive deep into the relationship between mutation efficacy $A$ and optimization goals $B$, and found non-linear relation between those two goals.
+More specifically, up until some point, chasing $B$ does improve mutation efficacy $A$, but after some turning point, further pursuit of optimization goals will not improve the mutation effectiveness too much.
+Hence, we conclude that (a) selecting test cases via mutation is a {\em different goal} to domain-specific optimization goals, and (b) while the optimization goals can be used to guide the mutation analysis, that guidance should be viewed as a weak indicator since it can hurt the mutation efficacy due to focusing too much on the optimization goals.

 We conjecture that our method would be a better candidate for scaling to large systems than the method proposed by Arrieta et al.~\cite{arrieta2019pareto}.
-To see that, consider the following scenario: To successfully perform test case selection on selected cyber-physical case studies, Arrieta et al.'s approach required 3-5 hours execution time.
+To see that, consider the following scenario: To successfully perform test case selection on selected cyber-physical case studies, Arrieta et al.'s approach required several hours algorithm execution time.
 Now imagine in some higher complexity simulation models (e.g. drone simulation models) with dozens more of test cases in the initial test suite, and these models have more signal processing criteria in I/O signals, both evaluation time and objectives are increased.
-In such scenario, the execution time of running NSGA-II in all subsets of objectives will exponentially increase as we mentioned at the end of {\bf RQ4}.
-Moreover, such models (e.g. drone simulation models) requires far more fast feedback than usual cyber-physical models.
+In such scenario, the execution time of running NSGA-II in all subsets of objectives will exponentially increase as we mentioned at the end of {\bf RQ2}.
+Moreover, such models (e.g. drone simulation models) require much faster feedback than usual cyber-physical models.
 Due to the above reasons, the ideal test case selection approach for complex simulation models needs to handle multiple goals (more than 4 goals) in the same time and perform selection in a very short execution time for the fast feedback.
-For that task, we recommend {\LESS}.